mklmfane/sre-technical-tests/README.md

   The were the jenkins nodes which I used:
   ![alt text](image.png)

-   I also had connection to kubernetes master node from jenkins.
+   I have also connection to kubernetes master node from jenkins.

    ![alt text](image-1.png)